 See Related: Group Vacation Ideas

 Como Park Zoo is located in Saint Paul, and you can find it by driving under 30 miles from the previous destination on this list!

-If you would like your trip through the Midwest to bring you right up and close to nature, Como Park is one of the best places that you can visit.
-Admission is affordable, and it’s a fun place for adults and kids to visit the whole year ’round.
+If you would like your trip through the Midwest to bring you right up and close to nature, Como Park is one of the best places you can visit.
+Admission is affordable, and it’s a fun place for adults and kids to visit all year round.

-Most of Como Park can be seen in about 2 hours, though allow extra time if you would like to attend an event or see a show.
-Shops and restaurants are located within the zoo if you’d like to take a break.
+Most of Como Park can be seen in about 2 hours, though allow extra time if you want to attend an event or see a show.
+Shops and restaurants are located within the zoo if you want to take a break.
 The conservatory is among the best places to take pictures in the Twin Cities.

 See Related: Best parks in St. Paul, Minnesota

 22. The Museum of Quackery & Medical Frauds